 From the original film: "It's you who's out, Gobby!
 Out of your mind!"
 Kirsten Dunst even had a laugh at this one in the DVD commentary.

 Arguably, the people being skeletonized by the pumpkin bombs is a little too cartoonish to be scary.
 It gets even worse when you realize that these same bombs keep having different effects on different people, which is similar to how Goblin uses them in comics.

 It's not even a no, that's the best part.
-It's some awful, ungodly roaring noise that escaped from the fires of hell and out of Tobey Maguire's mouth. take a look.
+It's some awful, ungodly high-pitched roaring noise that escaped from the fires of hell and out of Tobey Maguire's mouth.
+Take a look.

 Green Goblin's death in the first film: impaled on his own weapon, the look of agony, the groaning...
 But look at where the glider hit him.